A Mutually Beneficial Relationship

 - Almond orchards provide honey bees with their first natural source of food each spring.

-- Just like almonds are a nutritious snack for us, almond pollen is very nutritious for honey bees.
+- Just like almonds are a nutritious snack for us, almond pollen is very nutritious for honey bees, providing all ten of the amino acids their diets require.

 - Honey bee hives routinely leave stronger after visiting during almond bloom.